 Although there are thousands of chemical toxins, what matters is how they kill, their method of action (MOA).
-For herbicides there are only 29 MOAs, and in insecticides, just 28.
-So if a pest develops resistance to one chemical within an MOA, it will be resistant to all the thousands of other chemicals within that MOA.
-This is happening to glyphosate, considered a once in a century herbicide, and one of the few that lasted long enough to become generic and cheap.
+For herbicides there are only 29 MOAs, for insecticides, just 28.
+So if a pest develops resistance to one chemical within an MOA, it will be resistant to all of the thousands of chemicals within that MOA.

 The demand for chemicals has also grown due the high level of bioinvasive species.
 It takes a while to find native pests and make sure they won’t do more harm than good.
 In the 1950s there were just three main corn pests.
 By 1978 there were 40, and they vary regionally.
 For example, California has 30 arthropods and over 14 fungal diseases to cope with.